 How is your product/service different than your competitors?

-Exercise: Value Proposition Canvas: You need to tactfully match your value proposition with your customers’ needs in order to attract their attention.
+You need to tactfully match your value proposition with your customers’ needs to attract their attention.
 Watch this four minute video and work out the defined concepts.

-Who’s on your team and what technology do you have or need to sustain your business?
+Now that you’ve watched the video, let’s think about your team and what technology you have or will need to sustain your business.
 The “team” can be defined broadly but it’s those people who will help you.
 They could include business partners, employees, suppliers, family members and others.
 At this point, getting feedback from some of these folks could be helpful.

 You’ve done a lot of work up to this point.
-You may want to seek out one-on-one counseling to sort through the findings.
-OR, you could move on to the Business Model Canvas below.
+You may want to join one of our upcoming workshops with our expert counselors to sort through the findings.
+OR, move onto the more advanced Business Model Canvas below.
 The Canvas addresses several important elements needed to plan your business.

 Exercise: Business Model Canvas

-Watch a You Tube video explaining the Business Model Canvas.
+Watch this two minute explaining the Business Model Canvas.
 While watching the video keep in mind the following notes: